PRINCIPAL’S MESSAGE – HELPFUL NEWS

 It is always our pleasure to welcome our boys to school and to see their smiling faces.
 We work very hard to ensure our boys have a bright, stimulating environment, where they will be happy and realise their potential.
 We have outstanding facilities and a wonderful, caring staff.

-We have very strong demand for places in Glasheen BNS, so if you, or a friend, is seeking a place for autumn 2023, please note that Formal Applications for 2023 are accepted from 3rd – 24th October 2022.
+We have very strong demand for places in Glasheen BNS, so if you, or a friend, is seeking a place for autumn 2024, please note that Formal Applications for 2024 are accepted from 2nd – 27th October 2023.
 Please find our school’s Admissions Notice & Admissions Policy in the ‘Policy’ section of this website.
 If you miss this deadline, you may still apply and places will be allocated, depending on the date of your arrival and availability of places, in the particular class, at the time.
+All new applications should be sent to firstname.lastname@example.org.
+Our application form can be downloaded from this page.
+Please scroll down to find a link to our application form.

 Our Homework Clubs and Afterschool Clubs are back up and running.
 We also have Aftercare in the school, run by Lillian.
 At the moment, there is a waiting list but if you are aware of any parent who is happy to provide aftercare in their own home, please feel free to contact the office and we can pass on your details to any parent seeking aftercare.